By VitalityXposed (Kellie Green)

 So when the lights went down, and they took the stage, it was just me, my camera, and the music encompassing me.
 But I think I can speak for a lot of us when I say, we escaped.
 With the exception of those yelling out the Chiefs score, which Dallas responded to by asserting that he is a Bills fan, the rest of us were encapsulated in that theater.
 If you’ve never seen City and Colour live, I cannot recommend experiencing it live more.
 Let me share a little of the why.

 I’d be lying if I said I didn’t get a little emotional during “Bow Down to Love”, off their 2023 album “The Love Still Held Me Near”.
-Dallas wrote this song during a time where our country was divided, and so many were fueled by anger and hated.
+Dallas wrote this song during a time where our country was becoming extremely divided, and so many were fueled by anger and hated.
 He said in a recent interview that he just wanted to write a song “rooted in compassion”.
 He did just that and so much more.
 If you haven’t heard it, I recommend doing so without distraction.
 Turn on the song, turn off the TV, stop scrolling, and just listen.
 In a time where humanity just cannot seem to come together, this song is everything.
-And hearing it live brought me to tears.
+Hearing it live brought me to tears.
 He wrote the song rooted in compassion, and he delivers it in a storm of raw, unbridled passion.
 I’m emotional all over just reliving it.

 But it wasn’t just one song delivered with enough soul to save the universe, it was every single song.
 You can tell be the emotion in their facial expressions that City and Colour doesn’t just perform, they truly feel each and every song.
 From start to finish the show was full of beautiful lighting, intensely passionate instrumental breakdowns, and heart.
 They closed the set with *SPOILER ALERT* a mashup of “Sometimes (I Wish)” and “Ordinary Love”.
-If you’re more familiar, “Sometimes” comes from the like titled first City and Colour album from 2005 “Sometimes” and “Ordinary Love” comes from Dallas’s album with Pink, “Rose Ave.”, released in 2014.
+If you’re not familiar, “Sometimes” comes from the first City and Colour album released in 2005 “Sometimes” and “Ordinary Love” comes from Dallas’s album with Pink, “Rose Ave.”, released in 2014.
 I can honestly say I never wanted that song to end.
 It turns out, in my opinion, the perfect song does exist.

 Photo Gallery : Vincent Neil Emerson – Liberty Hall (11.04.2024)